glouppe/info8010-deep-learning/lecture2.md

 ???

-R: lego analogy: from simple blocks to complex stuff deep learning is the same
 R: sgd -> check /doc/
-R: check fleuret history, relations to bio
-R: DL = generalization and composition of graph (see fleuret 1-1 17)
-R: more formalism on backprop
+R: more formalism on backprop?

 ---